codeproject/CodeProject.AI-Server/README.md

 #### Supported Development Environments

 This current release works in Visual Studio 2019+ on Windows 10+, and Visual Studio Code on Windows 10+.
 Ubuntu and macOS (both Intel and Apple Silicon).

-The current release focuses solely on CPU support, but future releases will include GPU support.
+The current release supports CPU on each platform, as well as nVidia CUDA GPUs on Windows.
+Future releases will expand GPU support to Docker and other cards.

 ## How to Guides